KHALL3891/osticket-prereq/README.md

 <img src="https://i.imgur.com/bVThI9T.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here we installed all necessary files required to run and install the OsTicket software.
-Those files that we needed are PHP Mananger, CGI,
+Those files that we needed were the PHP Mananger, CGI,
 </p>
 <br />